 To consider developing a protocol to solicit those economies who haven't been active in terms of project supporting, their feed back on the alignment of the actual projects to their specific priorities.
 This should include an exercise of evaluating the obstacles they may have encounter to support o present projects to consider mechanisms to solve them.

-Prepare a presentation that explains the projects process including links to the pertinent documents.

-Revise protocols to permit projects to have a full year for execution from the time of contract issuance to avoid the difficulty to adhere to the timeframe projects implementation due to various unexpected factors.

-Support the APEC Secretariat proposal to the BMC to extend project completion dates to two years after the date of approval.
+Recommendation TPT-WG 5: Prepare a presentation that explains the projects process including links to the pertinent documents.
+Recommendation TPT-WG 6: Revise protocols to permit projects to have a full year for execution from the time of contract issuance to avoid the difficulty to adhere to the timeframe projects implementation due to various unexpected factors.
+Recommendation TPT-WG 7: Support the APEC Secretariat proposal to the BMC to extend project completion dates to two years after the date of approval.
+Recommendation APEC Secretariat 1: Consider the possibility of allowing project funds to be used for project management activities.
+The project manager will be responsible for ensuring the implementation of the project and to work closely with the TPT-WG officer, the latter could also alleviate the APEC Secretariat workload.
+Recommendation SCE 2: Consider including in the ranking process of project selection some criteria related to the specific WG priorities and impact of the project, including how the project impacts other APEC for a priorities.
+Recommendation TPT-WG 8: Identify best practices on joint project proposals to be strengthened and shared with other APEC fora.
+Forum Operations:

-Recommendation APEC Secretariat 1:
+Recommendation SCE 1: